shoman2/shoman2/README.md

 - Enjoying Data Handling as well as Modeling
-- Data Analytics Planning is fun :)
+- Enjoying cutting through the edges regarding ML/DL :)

 ## **Keywords about ME**